barchart/events-client-js/USAGE_REPORTS.md

 A JSON document will be returned, which contains the following important properties:

 * source - string - The unique identifier of export job.
-* status - string - One of the following { RUNNING, COMPLETED, TIMEOUT, FAILED }
+* status - string - One of the following: { RUNNING, COMPLETED, TIMEOUT, FAILED }.

 Here is an example: